 Michael Schumacher Net Worth

-Michael Schumacher net worth and salary: Michael Schumacher is a German Formula One race car driver who has a net worth of $800 million.
+Michael Schumacher net worth and salary: Michael Schumacher is a former German Formula One race car driver who has a net worth of $800 million.
 Michael Schumacher was born on January 3, 1969 in Hürth which at the time was part of West Germany.
 He began racing at a very early age and is today considered to be the most successful Formula One driver of all time.
-He has has won the Formula One world driver's championship seven times (1994, 1994, 2000, 2001, 2002, 2003 and 2004).
+He won the Formula One world driver's championship seven times (1994, 1994, 2000, 2001, 2002, 2003 and 2004).
 Schumacher is also one of the highest paid athletes of all time.
-Even in years when he is not racing, Schumacher can easily earn $50 million per year from endorsements.
+Even in years when he was not racing, Schumacher earned $50 million per year from endorsements.
 At the peak of his career, he was paid $10 million per year by Shell to wear a hat with the company's logo at nearly all public appearances.
 His career spanned from 1991 to 2006 with Jordan Benetton, and Ferrari.
 In 2010 he announced a comeback with Mercedes GP.
 Tragically, Michael's career was cut short after a skiing accident in December 2013 that left him with a traumatic brain injury.
 He was in a medically induced coma for six months and has not been seen in public since.

 Michael Schumacher was practically born with speed in his blood.
 At the age of four his father put a small motorcycle engine in his pedal kart.
 With his parents support he became the youngest member of the karting club at the Karting track in Kerpen-Horrem.
 At the age of six Schumacher would win his first club championship.
 He would continue racing throughout his childhood and teen years, winning many of the championships in German and European kart races.